Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+### Version 1.17.14 (11/17/2013)

+* Caret positions correctly when keyboard is `alwaysOpen`.
+Fixes [issue #214](https://github.com/Mottie/Keyboard/issues/214).
+* Typing extension correctly detects visible keyboards.
+* Added scramble extension
+  * This extension scrambles targeted keys (`targetKeys` option) within each keyset
+  * The `byRow` option (default is `true`) will scramble the targeted keys by row; if `false`, the targeted keys within the entire keyset will scramble.
+  * The `randomizeOnce` option (default is `true`) will only randomize the keys once; if `false`, the targeted key will scramble every time the keyboard is opened.
+  * See the [documentation](https://github.com/Mottie/Keyboard/wiki/Setup#scramble) for initialization code.
+* Restructuring &amp; general code cleanup to allow the scramble extension to work.

 ### Version 1.17.13 (11/16/2013)

 * Add Tamil keyboard layout.
 Thanks to the [Ezhil-Language-Foundation](https://github.com/Ezhil-Language-Foundation).